baratgabor/Unity3D-ReactiveScriptables/.github/README.md

   - The `GameObject` has a single responsibility, and the other components which subscribe to this event take care of their own relevant responsibility.
   - The number of components on each `GameObject` instances can be minimized; often even `ParticleSystems` and `AudioSources` can be removed and handled in a separate single component which is responsible for reacting to events at world coordinates.
   - Your `GameObjects` and prefabs can remain very simple, even in a game that is highly polished with dozens of various audio/visual/UI reactions to events.
+  - Easy to create general, reusable components.
+For example you can create a `ParticleSystem` trigger component to which you can associate any event in the Editor.
+Or a `Text` updater component that displays the content of the event payload, counts and displays the number of event invocations, etc. These simple, reusable components are easy to understand, and anybody can use and combine them to add simpler game features.

 ## Main Features